-The cantilever beam is actually much simpler than the single DOF system.
-The system is shown in a photo as well as schematically drawn in Figure 5.
 The moving mass characteristics must be determined.
 The exact materials are not given so the students need to determine both mass and stiffness characteristics.
-As in the single DOF system, many fail to recognize that the instrumentation mass has a significant effect in this case.
-The spring stiffness can be determined various ways - analytically or experimentally (but the students need to be reminded that they have already determined this characteristic experimentally as part of their Mechanical Engineering Laboratory courses).
+In the case of the cantilever beam, many fail to recognize that the instrumentation mass has a significant effect in this case.
+Also, the spring stiffness can be determined various ways - analytically or experimentally.
 While damping is not a difficult item to determine in this case, many students are at times confused by the beam response which may be the result of more than just one mode of the system.
 (While the higher frequency is a small effect and not activated significantly, the students, at times, incorrectly identifies it as noise.)